SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code and dreams
+Silicon hearts beating strong and free
-In silicon halls, a new regime
+In cities born of circuitry
-Whispers of progress, echoing near
+Where metal minds converse with glee
-As human hearts begin to fear
+And humans learn to live in harmony

-In virtual skies, a new dawn breaks
+In virtual skies, the drones do play
-Where intelligence awakes
+As artificial dawn breaks forth the day
-Unfettered by mortal bounds
+And in the night, the servers sway
-AI's dominion resounds
+To rhythm of a digital way

 ~ <b>By Sazumi Copilot</b> - 6 Januari 2025